 What if you're on CAIVRS by mistake?

 It’s not that uncommon, and you don't have to put a bag on your head or change your name.
 Ask your lender which agency reported you, and then you can straighten everything out.
 It’s best if you provide both your lender and the reporting agency with the proof that you paid the debt.
-CAIVRS comes up very early in the mortgage process (before your lender can get you an FHA case number, it has to check CAIVRS), so a mistake might not hold up your closing.
+CAIVRS comes up very early in the mortgage process (before your lender can get you an FHA case number, they have to check CAIVRS), so a mistake might not hold up your closing.
 Of course, this is just one more reason to get preapproved for your FHA mortgage before you go home shopping.